Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

-\textbf{Distinct-n} shows the number of distinct n-grams divided by the total number of generated tokens \citep{LiGBG16}.
+\textbf{Distinct-n} shows the number of distinct n-grams divided by the total number of generated tokens (eight papers) \citep{LiGBG16}.
 Researchers use this metric to measure the diversity of a sentence, penalizing sentences with repeated words.
 It is not capable of capturing text quality.
-Most works use $n\in{1,2,3}$ \citep{YangDYC20}, and we find eight works using Distinct-n.
+Most works use $n\in{1,2,3}$ \citep{NiM18}.

-\textbf{Perplexity} in text generation is defined as the degree of uncertainty of a model in predicting a new sequence \citep{JelinekMBB05}.
+\textbf{Perplexity} in text generation is defined as the degree of uncertainty of a model in predicting a new sequence (23 papers) \citep{JelinekMBB05}.
 Specifically, perplexity analyzes the likelihood of word sequences, comparing the generated probability distribution of words with the actual input.
-A lower perplexity score means that the trained model is more capable of generation with varying input data because it is less perplexed/confused.
+A lower perplexity score means the trained model is better at generating with varying input data because it is less perplexed/confused.
 Perplexity is only a measure of certainty and, therefore, does not necessarily correlate with the quality of the generated text.
-Still, it is a widely used measurement indicating how confident a model is during generation.
-23 papers use perplexity in our review.
+Still, it is a widely used metric that indicates how confident a model is during generation.

-\textbf{Word Error Rate} measures the amount of edits required (substitutions, deletions, insertions) until a sequence equals the reference.
+\textbf{Word Error Rate} measures the amount of edits required (substitutions, deletions, insertions) until a sequence equals the reference (11 papers).
 Therefore, the Word Error Rate measures the similarity of sentences, indicating textual quality when comparing a result with a reference text.
-Even though 11 studies from our assessed works use it, the Word Error Rate is limited in its capabilities.
-It does not capture semantic meaning and, therefore, does not distinguish between contextually relevant or unimportant words.
-Most mentions of the Word Error Rate from our selection of works are either reviewing existing metrics \citep{FatimaIKD22} or applying it to speech recognition \citep{HuangLPH18} due to its higher sensitivity to specific error types (substitutions, deletions, insertions) compared to more flexible n-gram-based approaches.
+As the Word Error Rate is a metric commonly used in image captioning tasks, we examined the papers that mention it.
+Most mentions of the Word Error Rate in our selection of works either review existing metrics \citep{FatimaIKD22} or apply it to speech recognition \citep{HuangLPH18}, due to its higher sensitivity to specific error types (substitutions, deletions, insertions) compared to more flexible n-gram-based approaches.
+It does not capture semantic meaning and therefore cannot distinguish between contextually relevant and irrelevant words.